Peter Zezel

 Peter Zezel (April 22, 1965 – May 26, 2009) was a Canadian professional ice hockey centre who spent 15 seasons in the National Hockey League from 1984 to 1999.

 Early life

 Zezel was born and raised in Scarborough, Ontario.
 Zezel was an alumnus of Birchmount Park Collegiate Institute.
-His father Peter Zezel Sr. immigrated from Srb (near Gračac), Croatia in 1947.
+His father Peter Zezel Sr. immigrated from Srb (near Gračac), Croatia, Yugoslavia in 1947.
 When Zezel Sr. arrived in Canada, he anglicized his family name from Žeželj.

 Playing career

 Zezel was selected 41st overall, in the second round of the 1983 NHL Entry Draft, by the Philadelphia Flyers.
 While he joined the NHL as a skilled offensive player and put up high scoring numbers in his first eight seasons, he spent the second half of his career primarily as a defensive specialist noted for his strong faceoff skills.

 Zezel joined the Flyers' lineup in the 1984–85 at the age of 19 and made an instant impact, finishing fifth in rookie scoring with 61 points and setting a team record 46 assists by a rookie.
 He was part of a young Flyer team (with eight regulars under the age of 22, and only Mark Howe over the age of 27) which surprised the hockey world by reaching the Stanley Cup Finals, where they were defeated by the Edmonton Oilers.
 The Flyers' head coach at the time was Mike Keenan, who became one of Zezel's biggest influences, and who would re-acquire Zezel several times later in their careers.
 When Zezel was in Philadelphia, his family hosted young Wendel Clark.
 Clark would stay in Zezel's room during the regular season with Zezel's family.

 After a 54-point sophomore campaign, Zezel had his best year in 1986–87, registering career highs of 33 goals and 72 points (despite missing nine games to injury) while continuing to impress with his mature all-around game.
 That spring, he would again help the Flyers to the Stanley Cup Finals, registering 13 points before the team was again bested by the Oilers.

 The Flyers dealt Zezel to the St. Louis Blues midway through the 1988–89 in exchange for Mike Bullard.
 Zezel played some of the best hockey of his career for the Blues, finishing the season with a career high 49 assists and 70 points.
 In the playoffs that year, he led the Blues with six goals and 12 points in just 10 games.
 In 1989–90, he had another fine season, posting 25 goals and 72 points.

 In 1990, St. Louis dealt him to the Washington Capitals for Geoff Courtnall.
 His stay in Washington was brief, as he appeared in only 20 games before being dealt to his hometown Toronto Maple Leafs in a deal for Al Iafrate.
 He finished the 1990–91 season with 40 points in 52 games due to injury.
 In 1991–92, he recorded 49 points in 64 games in another year hampered by injury.